BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/15_3_Receiving_Bitcoind_Notifications_with_C.md

 The following C program is a simple client that subscribes to a ZMQ connection point served by `bitcoind` and reads incoming messages.

-The program receives two parameters: the first parameter is the "server", the TCP connection point exposed by `bitcoind` that should be tcp connection point; and the second is the "topic", which is currently `zmqpubhashblock`, `zmqpubhashtx`, `zmqpubrawblock`, or `zmqpubrawtx`.
+The program requires two parameters: the first parameter is the "server", which is the TCP connection point exposed by `bitcoind`; and the second is the "topic", which is currently `zmqpubhashblock`, `zmqpubhashtx`, `zmqpubrawblock`, or `zmqpubrawtx`.
 The topic must be supported through the `bitcoin.conf` and the server's IP address and port must match what's defined there.

 ``` c
 #include <czmq.h>